megseekosh/Categorize_app_v2/README.md

 	`python3 categorize_app.py`

-	You will be prompted to select a metadata file (`config.csv`):
+	You will be prompted with a window to select a metadata file (`config.csv`):

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/metadata_prompt.png "metadata_prompt")

-	You will be prompted to enter your name (to calculate inter-rater reliability in the event that you have multiple annotators):
+	You will be prompted with a window to enter your name (to calculate inter-rater reliability in the event that you have multiple annotators):

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/name_prompt.png "name_prompt")